amandaguglieri/hackinglife/docs/az-900-preparation.md

 ### Virtual Machine Scale Sets

+Azure can also manage the grouping of VMs for you with features such as scale sets and availability sets.
 A virtual machine scale set allows you to deploy and manage a set of identical VMs that you can use to deploy solutions with true autoscale.
 As demand increases, VM instances can be added.

+### Virtual machine availability sets

+Virtual machine availability sets are another tool to  ensure that VMs stagger updates and have varied power and network connectivity, preventing you from losing all your VMs with a single network or power failure.

+Availability sets do this by grouping VMs in two ways: update domain and fault domain.

+- **Update domain**: The update domain groups VMs that can be rebooted at the same time.
+- **Fault domain**: The fault domain groups your VMs by common power source and network switch.
+By default, an availability set will split your VMs across up to three fault domains.
+This helps protect against a physical power or networking failure by having VMs in different fault domains.

+There’s no additional cost for configuring an availability set.
+You only pay for the VM instances you create.

+When to use VMs: During testing and development, When running applications in the cloud, When extending your datacenter to the cloud, During disaster recovery.

 ### Containers and Kubernetes